Uncategorized9 min read

 The Decommissioning and Liquidation Process: An Overview

 The following sections provide a high-level overview of the complete decommissioning and liquidation process.
-For a more detailed step-by-step guide, see our
+For a more detailed step-by-step guide, see our process of office decommissioning article.

 1. Lease Review and Obligation Mapping